freeCodeCamp/guide/src/pages/csharp/if/index.md

 		-> If name is neither "John" nor "Fabio", output is "Oh!
 I thought you were John or Fabio.
 Anyway, nice to meet you {0}!" where {0} contains the name.
 	*/
 ```
 The if statement needs a boolean result, that is, true or false.
 In some programming languages, several datatypes can be automatically converted into booleans, but in C#, you have to specifically make the result boolean.
-For instance, you can't use if(number), but you can compare number to something, to generate a true or false
+For instance, you can't use if(number), but you can compare number to something, to generate a true or false.